givingjar/filing-cabinet/files/social-media-guide.md

 ## Finding Content

+When you find content to share, always make sure the article is less than one day old when you queue it up.
+Also double-check to make sure the article hasn't already been posted or queued!

 ### Feed Readers

 A good way to gather up a lot of good sources of nonprofit and charitable giving information is to use a feed reader.